-Each company that uses Adobe Marketing Cloud has designated individuals (official supported users) who log cases on behalf of your organization.
-That way, your organization has oversight on your implementation/configuration of Adobe Marketing Cloud and associated products.
+Each company that uses Adobe Experience Cloud has designated individuals (official supported users) who log cases on behalf of your organization.
+That way, your organization has oversight on your implementation/configuration of Adobe Experience Cloud and associated products.

 What if I’m not a supported user?

 If you are not a named Supported User, you are welcome to use any of our public resources and knowledge.
 Unfortunately, though, Adobe cannot open a case if you contact us.
 Contact your company’s official Supported Users to log any cases.

 Adobe strives to provide help and support within the channels that you are most comfortable with.

 We currently offer help and support for all digital marketing products through twitter @AdobeExpCare (http://twitter.com/adobeexpcare).
 This account is actively monitored Monday-Friday, 8 am – 5 pm PST (it is monitored less frequently outside these hours).
 If you tweet the team, expect to receive a response within 24 hours during the business week.
 We make our best efforts to support you in your channel of preference.
 However, we could ask you for an alternative contact method if the 140 character limitation of twitter isn't practical for resolution.
 For critical issues, the best route is always to contact Customer Care directly using the relevant toll free number for your country.